 .1 Collaborate with other levels of government, non-governmental organizations, and neighbouring local governments in inventorying, mapping, and conserving sensitive ecosystems.
 On completion of this inventory and mapping, a schedule that identifies the location of sensitive ecosystems will be added to this Plan.
-In the interim time period, applicants for development will be required to obtain and present all available information about the site from the Conservation Data Centre, natural area atlases, and other relevant inventories.
+In the interim time period, applicants for development will be encouraged to obtain and present all available information

-- .2 Use its best efforts to have all options explored to protect and preserve an ESA, including the requirement for an impact assessment study, where a significant conflict has been identified in connection with the proposal. - .3 Work with the Department of Fisheries and Oceans and the Ministry of Environment for appropriate siting of communal boat launch facilities in order to avoid launching in ESAs. - .4 Encourage voluntary placement of conservation covenants, dedication of land, or voluntary changes in zoning in order to protect sensitive ecosystems.
-Where a conservation covenant is used to preserve the natural values of sensitive ecosystems, the covenants may be held by any combination of the Regional District, the Province, or a non-government organization eligible to hold conservation covenants.
+- about the site from the BC Conservation Data Centre, natural area atlases, and other relevant inventories. - .2 Use its best efforts to have all options explored to protect and preserve an ESA, including the requirement for an impact assessment study, where a significant conflict has been identified in connection with the proposal. - .3 Work with the DFO and MoE for appropriate siting of communal boat launch facilities in order to avoid launching in ESAs. - .4 Encourage voluntary placement of conservation covenants, dedication of land, or voluntary changes in zoning in order to protect sensitive ecosystems.
+Where a conservation covenant is used to preserve the natural values of sensitive ecosystems, the covenants may be held by any combination of the CSRD, the Province, or a non-government organization eligible to hold conservation covenants.